Skip to main content

 Why would a doctor order a ferritin test?

-A healthcare professional might order a ferritin blood test if they want to check for iron deficiency, or if they’re looking for signs of high inflammation.
+A healthcare professional might order a ferritin blood test if they want to check for iron deficiency.
+Another reason is if they’re looking for signs of high inflammation.

 • You have anemia, and they want to find out if iron deficiency is the cause.